Broadband Speed Test

-UK average download speeds for April 2013
+UK average broadband speeds for September 2024

 Here are 5 great reasons to be testing your broadband speed: